-This area contains 184 manuscript collections, comprising some 1800 linear feet of material, plus a number of individual manuscript items.
+This area contains 200 manuscript collections, comprising over 1800 linear feet of material, plus a number of individual manuscript items.
 Each of these collections is described in brief on ODYsseus the Libraries’ online catalog.
 Additionally, many have detailed, searchable finding aids.
 We are actively making more of our collections available online and adding new manuscripts to our collections.

 A number of the library's Special Collections holdings have been fully or partially digitized, providing much wider and more convenient access to these materials.
 Our digital collections offerings are continuing to expand, and currently include the Sunderland Civil War Correspondence, the Dwight P. Church Photograph Collection, Selected Letters of Frederic Remington, Rockwell Kent Collection, historic photos of St. Lawrence University Buildings and Grounds, the SLU Gridiron Yearbook and the University's student newspaper the Hill News.